The Argument and Some Objections

 Objection 2

-As we have already seen (in Operationalising Moral Foundations Theory), attempts to demonstrate scalar invariance have all or mostly failed; and Iurino & Saucier (2020) even fail to find support for the five-factor model, which casts doubt on whether the Moral Foundations Questionnaire meets requirements for internal validity in all populations.
+As we have already seen (in Operationalising Moral Foundations Theory), attempts to demonstrate scalar invariance have all or mostly failed; and Iurino & Saucier (2020) even fail to find support for the five-factor model, which casts doubt on whether the original Moral Foundations Questionnaire (MFQ-1) meets requirements for model fit in all populations.

-(Note that this objection, like Objection 1, seeks to establish that we do not know Claim 3; it is not an argument that this claim is false.)
+Note that this objection seeks to establish that we do not know Claim 3; it is not an argument that this claim is false.

 Objection 3: Joan-Lars-Joseph

-The evidence on cultural variation says socially conservative participants tend to regard all five foundations as roughly equally morally relevant.
+The evidence on cultural variation says socially conservative participants and socially liberal participants tend to regard the care and fairness foundations as having roughly the same moral relevance.[1]

 This does not generate the prediction that socially conservative participants will be more likely to view climate issues as ethical issues when linked on one foundation (e.g. purity) than when linked to another foundation (e.g. harm).